 How do I stop my dog eating chocolate?

-Your dog’s nose is more sensitive than you’ll ever appreciate which is why you should never take the chance.
 Always keep chocolate out of their reach.
 Teach your children to never let your dog have any of their chocolate or lick their fingers when they’re eating it.

 The ‘leave it’ command can be your best friend in these situations.
 Most dogs have an instinctual desire to please their owners, you’re their alpha and following a command gives them a sense of purpose within the pack.
 Once they’ve mastered the ‘leave it’ command, it should stop them if they’ve picked up something they shouldn’t – or at least make them pause long enough to give you a chance to get to them.

-Can my dog eat hot cross buns?
+Can my cat or dog eat hot cross buns?

 Unlike chocolate, it’s not a case of size or quantity eaten.
 There have been cases of a single grape killing an 80kg Great Dane and a 2kg Yorkshire Terrier surviving, as there’s no definitive answer to why they’re so bad for dogs, you should never let your pet have any.

 If you’re making your hot cross buns from scratch, make sure your dogs are never left near your proving dough.
-The yeast causing your dough to rise can cause your dog a lot of discomfort is they eat it.
+The yeast causing your dough to rise can cause your dog a lot of discomfort if they eat it.
 The gases can cause their stomach to bloat and even twist in extreme circumstances which often results in emergency surgery.

-What Easter foods can my dog eat?
+What Easter foods can my pet eat?

 If you’re planning on cooking an Easter roast, there’s plenty of food you can treat your dog with.
-A tasty piece of raw carrot would give them something to sink their teeth into and many green vegetables are perfectly healthy for your pet too.
-Just remember, too many cruciferous vegetables can have the same unfortunate gastral side effects in dogs as well as humans!
+A tasty piece of raw carrot would give them something to sink their teeth into, and many green vegetables are perfectly healthy for your pet too.
+Just remember, too many cruciferous vegetables can have the same unfortunate gastral side effects in dogs, as well as humans!

 - Many species of lily can also be toxic to dogs.

-- Fruit and vegetables plants
+Fruit and vegetable plants

-- Some outdoor plants have leaves which can be an irritant, tomatoes plants, strawberries, marrow etc can produce hay fever like symptoms in cats like sneezing, drooling or sore eyes.
+- Some outdoor plants have leaves which can be an irritant, tomatoes plants, strawberries, marrow etc can produce hay-fever like symptoms in cats like sneezing, drooling or sore eyes.

 Prevention is always better than cure.
 Some basic training and safety can do 99% of the work when it comes to keeping your pet safe.